-In January 2011 Gramophone magazine included the Balthasar Neumann Choir in its list of the world’s “20 greatest choirs”, while the Neue Zürcher Zeitung described the Balthasar Neumann Ensemble as “quite simply sensational”.
+In January 2011 Gramophone magazine included the Balthasar Neumann Choir in its list of the world’s “20 greatest choirs”, while the Neue Zürcher Zeitung described the Balthasar Neumann Orchestra as “quite simply sensational”.
 By working together the singers and players create an unmistakable sound whose intensity allows us to hear the musicians’ familiarity with this music and the passion that they bring to it, making them unique in the world.

 Thomas Hengelbrock is the founder and artistic director of both ensembles.
-In order to be able to realize exceptional projects and programmes independently of normal schedules and conventions, he brought together a group of outstanding vocal soloists in 1991 to form the Balthasar Neumann Choir, adding the Balthasar Neumann Ensemble four years later.
+In order to be able to realize exceptional projects and programmes independently of normal schedules and conventions, he brought together a group of outstanding vocal soloists in 1991 to form the Balthasar Neumann Choir, adding the Balthasar Neumann Orchestra four years later.
 Since then the two ensembles have been synonymous with innovative concert programmes, semi-staged productions and regular forays into the world of musical theatre.

-The Ensemble’s repertory extends from the early Baroque to modern music but with particular emphasis on the 17th and 18th centuries: by using period instruments, the players recreate the sound world of the time when the works in question were written.
+The Orchestra’s repertory extends from the early Baroque to modern music but with particular emphasis on the 17th and 18th centuries: by using period instruments, the players recreate the sound world of the time when the works in question were written.

 Every member of the choir is in a position to assume the duties of a soloist but is also capable of being fully integrated into the overall sound as part of a collective.
 The result is a unique degree of flexibility in terms of both vocal resources and repertory.